tamerstorfer/ELEvoHI/README.md

 When ELEvoHI has finished, the result of the prediction is given in the terminal.
 Plots and figures can be found in the according folder under the defined prediction_path.

-The ensemble version of ELEvoHI will soon follow in Python.
-Also, the possibility of frontal deformation will be implemented again in Python.
+The ensemble version of ELEvoHI (Amerstorfer et al., 2018) will soon follow in Python.
+Also, the possibility of frontal deformation (Hinterreiter et al., 2021b) will be implemented again in Python.
+In case you find a bug or if you have any questions, please contact me (tanja.amerstorfer (at) geosphere.at).